alanflai/simplecpm/README.md

 > python simplecpm.py

-If it's printed as output the Critical Path node's list and its length, everithing has gone well.
+If it's printed as output the Critical Path node's list and its length, everything has gone well.
 To create an executable file, use the following command:

 > pyinstaller -F simplecpm.py